MicrosoftDocs/semantic-kernel-docs/semantic-kernel/ai-orchestration/plugins/semantic-functions/serializing-semantic-functions.md

 In this article, we'll demonstrate how to create the files necessary for a semantic function so you can easily import them into Semantic Kernel.
 As an example in this article, we will build on the [previous tutorial](./inline-semantic-functions.md) by showing how to create a semantic function that gathers the intent of the user.
 This semantic function will be called `GetIntent` and will be part of a plugin called `OrchestratorPlugin`.

 If you want to see the final solution, you can check out the following samples in the public documentation repository.
+Use the link to the previous solution if you want to follow along.

 | Language  | Link to previous solution | Link to final solution |
 | --- | --- |